yegor256/blog/_posts/2016/jul/2016-07-26-active-record.md

 I disagree.
 Moreover, I think that ActiveRecord is even worse than ORM.

-{% quote What's even worse in ActiveRecord is that it hides the fact that objects are data containers %}
+{% quote What's even worse in ActiveRecord is that it hides the fact that objects are data containers. %}

 ORM consists of two parts: the session and
 [DTOs]({% pst 2016/jul/2016-07-06-data-transfer-object %}), also known as "entities."